Rover Lawn Mower Review & Guide

 Rover Push Lawn Mowers

 Rover offers the Duracut range of lawn mowers, with a number of models available within the series.
 The entry-level model is the Duracut 410, which features an 18inch cutting width with a two-blade cutting system, alongside a 45L catcher, 140cc engine and safe stop engine break for additional safety.
-The mid-tier Duracut 820 includes an 18inch cutting width, 159cc engine, four-blade cutting system, mulch plug and rear ball bearing wheels for additional manoeuvrability, while the top-of-the-line Duracut 955SP features a self-propelled drive, as well as a 21inch cutting width, 196cc engine, 65L catcher and a four-blade cutting system to help make quick work of your yard.
+The Duracut 420 sports similar features to the 410, with the addition of mulching capabilities, which pushes the price up slightly.
+The mid-tier Duracut 820 includes an 18inch cutting width, 159cc engine, four-blade cutting system, mulch plug and rear ball bearing wheels for additional manoeuvrability.
+The top-of-the-line Duracut 955S features a self-propelled drive, as well as a 21inch cutting width, 196cc engine, 65L catcher and a four-blade cutting system to help make quick work of your yard.

 Other Rover push lawn mowers include the Hi Wheeler model, which features a 21inch cutting width alongside its single blade cutting system, with the model also featuring an 11inch rear wheel to help give you extra clearance and handling on rough and uneven terrain.
 Rover also offers the Endeavour, a self-propelled lawn mower with a 21inch cutting width, four-blade cutting system, 3-in-1 mulch, catch and side throw options to give you more control of where the clippings go, as well as a soft-grip folding handle for easier storage.